gve-sw/industrial-equipment-onboarding/README.md

 1. Edit `/python/Dockerfile` and change the line: `ENV GOOGLE_APPLICATION_CREDENTIALS gcp-project-name-54645fvcsdf43.json` where the .json filename matches the name of the file you copied into /python.

+1. Run `docker-compose up` from the project root directory